Ext3h/nosql-crawler/README.md

 Find all repositories using a certain library.
 For this project, the libraries Objectify and Morphia have been chosen as targets.

-All public repositories on Github are to be searched and filtered for the use of one of the specified librararies.
+All public repositories on Github are to be searched and filtered for the use of one of the specified libraries.
 The libraries are being detected by the presence of certain keywords in the codebase of each repository.

 ### Approach